 Study a Master of Legal Administration

-The Faculty of Law is a professional law school offering innovative programs including the Master of Legal Administration.
-We deliver a rigorous curriculum that will engage and develop your legal knowledge.
-This program is ideal for students from other fields and professions who wish to broaden their understanding of the law or specialise in an area of legal interest, yet do not wish to practise.
+The Master of Legal Administration (MLA) offers students with a non-law degree the opportunity to attain postgraduate qualifications in law.
+Students may complete a generalist degree or elect to specialise in a particular area of law, combined with up to four postgraduate subjects from other disciplines.
+This program is ideal for students from other fields and professions who wish to broaden their understanding of the law or specialize in an area of legal interest, yet do not wish to practise.

 Learn in the now

 - Small class sizes which provide student with a personalised learning experience.